SinisterSpatula/RetroflagGpiGuides/StutteringSplashVideo.md

 * Change it to:
 `omxplayer -b --layer 10000 "$line"`

-* And add this line also:
+* And add this line also (underneath the omxplayer line you just changed):
 `audio_pwm_mode=2`
    > Mode=2 is recommended for Pi zero, you can also try Mode=0